maibennett/sta235/exampleSite/content/Project/FinalPresentation/_index.md

 **Presenter:** The presenter shows knowledge of the project and they are able to convey the information in the appropriate time.<br>
 **Questions:** The group is able to answer the questions successfully.
 {{% /notice %}}

+### Rubric

+The following rubric was used for evaluating presentations:

+1) Presentation - Slides (10 points): How well constructed were the slides in terms of design.
+Common discounts involve screenshots of code or R output, small tables or plots not visible for the audience, lack of labels/labels were not clear.

+2) Presentation - Content (10 points): Whether the content of the slides provided sufficient information for the audience.
+Common discounts involve lack or little information about the data/data description, lack or litte information about the models used, etc.

+3) Presenters - Clarity (avg) (10 points): How clear were the presenters in conveying the information (this is an average between both presenters).

+4) Presenters - Time (5 points): Whether the presenters kept appropriate time for the presentation.

+5) Questions (avg) (10 points): Overall answers to the questions (average between all questions).